Daniel Tosh

 Daniel Dwight Tosh (born May 29, 1975) is an American comedian, writer, and producer.
-After graduating from the University of Central Florida with a degree in Marketing, Tosh moved to Los Angeles to pursue a career in comedy.
+After graduating from the University of Central Florida with a degree in marketing, Tosh moved to Los Angeles to pursue a career in comedy.
 His career accelerated in 2001 after a performance on the Late Show with David Letterman.
-He would go on to appear in other national shows, leading to his own 30-minute special on Comedy Central Presents two years later.
+He went on to appear in other national shows, leading to his own 30-minute special on Comedy Central Presents two years later.
 From 2009 to 2020, Tosh was the host of Comedy Central series Tosh.0, a showcase of popular Internet video clips with the addition of Tosh's narrative comedic dialogue.
 Daniel Tosh also went on his own series of comedy tours from 2010 to 2015.

 In addition to Tosh.0, he is known for his deliberately offensive and controversial style of black comedy and as the star of stand-up comedy tours and specials.